dijasila/GPAW/doc/tutorials/circular_dichroism/rttddft.rst

 Origin dependence
 -----------------

-The present implementation of circular dichroism calculations has origin dependence.
+The circular dichroism spectra obtained with the present implementation depend on the choice of origin.

-Here is an example for defining a few different origins for outputing the data during the same propagation.
 See the documentation of :class:`~gpaw.tddft.MagneticMomentWriter` for parameters controlling the origin location.

+The magnetic moment data can be written at multiple different origins during a single propagation as demonstrated in this script:

 .. literalinclude:: lcao/td_origins.py